copenhagen-nds/copenhagen-nds.github.io/index.md

-## Welcome to Copenhagen Networks&Data Science
+## Welcome to Copenhagen Networks&Data Science Group

+The Copenhagen Networks&Data Science mailing list brings together Danish researchers who are actively engaged in research on Networks & Data Science.

-Join our mailing list by filling the form below:
+Our mailing list is open to anybody with an interest in networks and is very easy to join by filling the form below.
+Members on this list will receive notices of interesting events.

   <form name="gform" id="gform" enctype="text/plain" action="https://docs.google.com/forms/d/e/1FAIpQLSeXD5_I95sB7t9vcdhYmSQRaqlmPpBya5Ryd7CTEHdVIQQ6BA/formResponse?" target="hidden_iframe" onsubmit="submitted=true;">